thstasy/DataStructure-Algorithm/README.md

 This is a cluster of *exercises of coding styles* from UC Berkeley's Data Structure and Algorithm.
+Thus, sometimes Python, sometimes Java.